tranxuanthang/lrcget/README.md

 - Rust 1.64.0 or higher
 - NodeJS v16.18.0 or higher

-Start the development window with the follow command:
+Start the development window with the following command:

 ``` shell
 npm run tauri dev